 In June 2014 smoking was banned in children’s playgrounds as France’s anti-smoking laws become stricter.
-In July you could be fined €68 for the offence.
-The ban had been trialled for a year in the Parc de Montsouris in Paris.
+In July you could be fined €68 for the offense.
+The ban had been trialed for a year in the Parc de Montsouris in Paris.
 Marisol Touraine said it was designed ‘to respect our children’.
 At the same time, smoking in cars carrying children was also banned.

 In October 2015 a fine came into force for discarding used cigarettes in public places.
 There is now a law which bans smoking in cars carrying children and there will be one which will come into force in 2016 that requires tobacco companies to remove branding on cigarette packets and introduce plain, generic packaging.